Gaza War (2008–2009): Casualties

-According to PCHR, among the Palestinian deaths were 926 unarmed civilians, 255 police officers, and 236 fighters.
-B'Tselem counted 248 killed police officers.
 Al Mezan Centre for Human Rights said in January 2009, that 1,268 people were killed, among them 288 children and 103 women, and 85% of those killed were not combatants.
-The IDF tallied 295 killed civilians, least 709 armed militants and 162 undetermined.
 The United States Department of State estimated "1,400 Palestinians killed, including more than 1,000 civilians."

 Hamas initially claimed only 48 of its fighters had been killed.
 This led to domestic criticism from Palestinians who lamented that ordinary civilians had suffered instead of armed fighters, leading Hamas to then later state that it too had suffered losses.
 Gazan Interior Minister Fathi Hamad stated that between 200 and 300 Hamas fighters had been killed.
 Both Richard Goldstone and Norman Finkelstein argued that Hamas "may have reason to inflate" the number of militants killed.

 During the war, three Israeli civilians were killed by rocket attacks.
 A total of 10 Israeli soldiers were killed in the war, of whom six were killed by enemy action and four were killed by friendly fire.